 A loggia is the Italian word for the good old-fashioned American porch: a sheltered outdoor space attached to the main residence that's either partially open or enclosed on some or all sides to make a room.* While you probably won't find a porch in Europe, you will find a similar space by another name, like verandah or piazza in England, galerie in France, portale in Spain, and, of course, loggia in Italy.

 The Oxford Dictionaries describe the word loggia as "a gallery or room with one or more open sides, especially one that forms part of a house and has one side open to the garden."
 Also, "an open-sided extension to a house."
 Its origin is from the mid-18th century: from Italian, it means 'lodge.'

 The term is somewhat antiquated and most often associated with older European buildings like the Royal Albert Hall, which has loggia box seating.

-Most loggias are part of the house, open on one side, and are distinguished by arches and columns.
-If the term is used to describe an outdoor area of a house that is not a historical landmark, the term is probably a pretentious word for a patio, porch, or balcony thought up by a real estate agent or the committee of a home and garden tour.
+Most loggias are part of a house and are distinguished by arches and columns.
+If the term is used to describe an outdoor area of a house that is not a historical landmark, the term is probably a glamorous word for a patio, porch, or balcony thought up by an uninformed real estate agent or the creative committee of a home and garden tour.
 Don't feel inadequate if your home doesn't have a loggia—it probably does, in some form or other.